Majid Musisi: Career

-Majid Musisi, like several other football stars from the eighties, nurtured his football career at the renowned Mulago playground, popularly known as 'Maracana' in reference to the famous Brazilian stadium.
+Musisi, like several other football stars from the eighties, nurtured his football career at the renowned Mulago playground, popularly known as 'Maracana' in reference to the famous Brazilian stadium.
 Alongside the likes of Adam Semugabi and Rajab Sekalye, he was one of the top prospects at New Mulago Primary School.

-Stocky, powerful and endowed with speed, Musisi rapidly outgrew his age and stood out among his peers so much so that in 1983 – at just 16 years – second-tier side Pepsi FC snapped him up.
-In the process, Majid Musisi abandoned studies at Bashir High School in Wandegeya.
-After an impressive season, SC Villa's tactician David Otti noticed the youngster and quickly enrolled him into the Villa squad that was preparing for the Cecafa Club Championship in January 1985.
+Musisi was stocky-built, powerful and endowed with speed.
+In 1983, at just 16 years of age, the second-tier side Pepsi FC snapped him up.
+In the process, Majid Musisi abandoned his studies at Bashir High School in Wandegeya.

+After playing an impressive season, SC Villa's tactician, David Otti, included the youngster in the Villa squad that was preparing for the Cecafa Club Championship in January 1985.

-However, Majid Musisi missed the trip when his passport was delayed but made the Villa squad that travelled to Sudan to face El-Hilal in the Africa Club Championship three weeks later.
+However, Majid Musisi missed the trip when his passport was delayed but made the Villa squad that travelled to Sudan three weeks later to face El-Hilal in the Africa Club Championship.

 At the time, SC Villa was an emerging force with two league titles already under their belt.
-Rogers Nsubuga was the club's leading marksman with Ronald Vubya and Shaban Mwinda not far off.
+Rogers Nsubuga was the club's leading marksman, with Ronald Vubya and Shaban Mwinda following behind.

-The club also had promising strikers like Issa Kawooya and George Muwanguzi to beef up the attack.
-Did SC Villa really need Majid Musisi?
-Many fans wondered at the time.
-Otti knew better and was instantly vindicated even though he resigned shortly after due to poor results.
-Under new coach Timothy Ayiekoh, Musisi would make his long-awaited debut against Maroons, scoring twice and followed it up with one goal against Heroes.
+Under the new coach, Timothy Ayiekoh, Musisi would make his long-awaited debut against Maroons, scoring twice, then following up with one goal against Heroes.

-For some reason, however, Ayiekoh preferred tested strikers in big matches.
-In the few matches he played, Ayiekoh deployed him on the right wing, a position that didn't suit him well.
-So in August 1985, his career took a huge turn that would eke his name into Ugandan football echelons.
-Villa versus Express…the whole Kampala would come to a standstill.
-With thousands of fans still forcing their way to enter Nakivubo stadium, Majid Musisi, given a rare start, fired in two quick goals in the first four minutes to give SC Villa a sweet 2–0 win over Express.